AlfieRan/Generic-Neural-Network/README.md

 If the MNIST data is not to be used the lines at the top of the main.py script referenced with "Comment this out if the MNIST dataset is not to be used" should be commented out.

-# IMPORTANT
+# Running

+To run the network, change any required setup constants in the top of the ``main.py`` file within the area labeled ``Configuration settings``.
+Then cd/move into the ``src`` (source) folder and run ``python3 main.py``.

+## Mismatching Data will Crash the Program

-Please bare in mind that if you feed any kind of mismatching data into the network it will crash with some form of error, as the project does not currently have any top level error handling.
+Please bear in mind that if you feed any kind of mismatching data into the network it will crash with some form of error, as the project does not currently have any top level error handling.
-This should be solved soon but in the mean time you may need to be aware.
+This should be solved soon but in the meantime you may need to be aware.